 Offering 191 new and resale attached and single-family homes, this exclusive active adult neighborhood is located in desirable Bucks County.
 Homes range from 1,626 to 2,716 square feet with two to five bedrooms, two to three bathrooms, and attached two-car garages.
 Some of these luxury homes also have dens, patios, and lofts.
 Plus, the clubhouse has a state-of-the-art fitness center, indoor and outdoor pools, and sports courts.

 If You Want a City With a Small-Town Feel… Retire in the Pittsburgh Area

 Pittsburgh has really come into its own these past years, and its revitalization has made headlines.
 The former steel town has a modern economy, a walkable and exciting downtown area, and over 2,000 acres of parks.
 With a population of around 300,000, it’s more manageable than its larger counterparts, and it has a lower cost of living.

 Pittsburgh is known for its eclectic neighborhoods, which range from trendy and hip to artsy and intellectual.
 City landmarks include the Phipps Conservatory, the Pittsburgh Zoo and PPG Aquarium, Point State Park, and the Carnegie Museum.

-55places shows three active lifestyle communities in the city and 23 others in the surrounding area.
+55places lists six active lifestyle communities in the city and 24 others in the surrounding area.
 Here are two attractive options:

-This intimate community of 38 resale attached homes also has no age restrictions, and it's a welcome choice for homebuyers who value their privacy.
-The homes range from 1,382 to 2,016 square feet and offer three to four bedrooms, two bathrooms, and attached two-car garages.
-Homeowners enjoy the comfortable clubhouse which has multi-purpose rooms, tennis courts, and an outdoor pool and patio area.
+This intimate community of 39 resale attached homes also has no age restrictions, and it’s a welcome choice for homebuyers who value their privacy.
+Floor plans range from 1,382 to 2,016 square feet and offer three to four bedrooms, two bathrooms, and attached two-car garages.
+Homeowners can enjoy the comfortable clubhouse which has multipurpose rooms, tennis courts, and an outdoor pool and patio area.